-Like cheezy chips, powdered donuts are bad to eat in the car because of the powdery residue left behind on everything!
+Like cheezy chips, powdered donuts are a terrible snack to eat in the car because of the powdery residue left behind on everything!
 You can never seem to get that powdered sugar off your clothes and seats, no matter how hard you try!

 6. Ice Cream

-Like chocolate, ice cream is a bad choice for the car because of its potential for melting before it is eaten.
-It’s fine if going from the ice cream shop to home, but not want you want to deal with if you will be in the car for several hours.
+Like chocolate, ice cream is not a good choice for the car because of its potential for melting before it is eaten.
+It’s fine if you’re going from the ice cream shop to home, but not something you want to deal with if you will be in the car for several hours.